FStarLang/FStar/doc/book/part4/part4_div.rst

   let rec helper () : Dv (squash False) = helper ()

 that returns a proof of ``False`` (whenever it terminates).
-So now to prove any theorem, we only need to call ``helper``, and voilà, we are done!
+So now, to prove any theorem in F*, we can call ``helper``, and voilà, we are done!

 Thankfully not so, the effect system of F* itself comes to the rescue.

 The effect system carefully separates total computations (in ``Tot``) from other effectful computations, including ``Dv``.
 There are several aspects to it.
-As mentioned earlier, all expressions are typechecked to a computation type, with an effect label.
-Further, the effect system ensures that ``Tot`` computations cannot have effectful subcomputations or that effectful computations are not typeable as ``Tot``.
+As mentioned earlier, all expressions are typechecked to a computation type with an effect label, where the effect label soundly captures all the effects of the typed expression.
+Further, the effect system ensures that ``Tot`` computations cannot have effectful subcomputations and that effectful computations are not typeable as ``Tot``.

 Relying on this separation, F* checks that the logical core can refer